5 yr old wants to die, tantrums

-Doesn't sound good to me, and I can understand why you would be unnerved.
+I can understand why you would be unnerved.
 Yes, five year olds know about death, and when they are upset they will say the worst thing they can think of.
 But for most five year olds, this comes out as an attack: "I want a new mother!" or "I hate you!" or "You can't come to my birthday party!"
-Most five year olds don't say they want to die, and most don't equate their pain with their gender.
+Most five year olds don't say they want to die.
+But more importantly, most don't equate their pain with their gender.

 We don't know much here about what is going on with your daughter.
 But we do know that she is in pain.
 She is clearly telling you that she is unhappy, which is a good thing, because that gives you the chance to address it.

 I don't think, from your description, that your daughter is suicidal; she is using these words to show you how unhappy she is.
 But I do find it concerning that she is linking being a girl with saying that she wants to die.
 This she certainly could have heard someplace, but there is clearly some suggestion that something is disturbing her about being a girl.
 It may be that she is experiencing some gender dysphoria.
 Or it may simply be that she thinks boys have a better deal or is jealous of her brother.